jtamboli07/BPMEWorkshop/getting_Started.md

 # Prerequisites for Workshop

 ## Windows
 For BPM Enterprise, you need to use docker-compose.
 To run docker-compose on a windows machine, you need a docker desktop.
-For this reason, a windows server does not work as the Docker desktop does not run on a Windows server yet.
-When this becomes available, you should be able to do all of this on a Windows server.
+This is supported on a Windows-10 machine.
 If you want to do this in the cloud, you will need to use Azure as AWS does not offer Windows 10.
-We have Azure images to share if you are interested.
+We can supply Azure images to share if you are interested.
+NOTE: Windows server does not support Docker Desktop yet.
+Post its availaiblity to run on docker you should be able to do all of this on a Windows server.

 ## Linux
-For Linux, All you need is to install docker-compos.
+For Linux, All you need is to install docker-compose.
 Docker-compose on Linux is generally not a problem.
-I found that CentOS performs better when using a cloud AWS instance.
+A CentOS machine performs better when using a cloud AWS instance.
 The GUI on CentOS is more responsive than RedHat or other Linux instances.

 ## Docker
 To run the BPM Runtime Developer Server, you will need Docker-Compose installed on your environment.
-When we created this workshop, Docker Desktop did not run on windows 2016 or 2019 servers.
-Make sure docker is installed and running before you start the BPME Server Run-time setup.
-You can download the BPM Enterprise binaries from the following location. https://docs.docker.com/docker-for-windows/install/
+_{Note: When we created this workshop, Docker Desktop did not run on windows 2016 or 2019 servers.}_ Make sure docker is installed and running before you start the BPME Server Run-time setup.
+You can download/install the "docker for windows" from the following location. https://docs.docker.com/docker-for-windows/install/

 ## BPM Enterprise
-Instructions to Download the software or spin up an AMI All software is available from the TIBCO edeliver website at https://edelivery.tibco.com/storefront/eval/tibco-bpm-enterprise-formerly-tibco-activematrix-bpm-/prod10346.html
+Instructions to Download the software or spin up an AMI All software is available from the TIBCO edelivery website at https://edelivery.tibco.com/storefront/eval/tibco-bpm-enterprise-formerly-tibco-activematrix-bpm-/prod10346.html

 Select your operating system, accept the license agreement, and then individual file download.